Sunak defends handling of Zahawi row as pressure on Tory chairman mounts

 A week ago, Mr Sunak told MPs that Mr Zahawi had “already addressed the matter in full” – but Downing Street subsequently revealed the Prime Minister had not been aware that the Conservative Party chairman had paid a penalty to HMRC as part of the settlement.

-In response to questions from Labour leader Sir Keir Starmer, Mr Sunak said: “I obviously can’t prejudge the outcome of that but it is right that we fully investigate this matter and establish all the facts.”
+Sir Keir made a veiled reference to Mr Sunak’s billionaire wife, Akshata Murty, who has held non-domiciled status, as he suggested the job in No 10 is “too big” for Mr Sunak.

-Sir Keir told MPs: “I think anybody watching would think it’s fairly obvious that someone who seeks to avoid tax can’t also be in charge of tax.
-Yet for some reason the Prime Minister can’t bring himself to say that or even acknowledge the question.”
+Trade minister Andrew Bowie insisted Mr Sunak will sack his party chairman if he is found to have broken the ministerial code, telling the BBC: “If he is found to have fallen foul in this report, the Prime Minister will of course sack him.”

-He also made a veiled reference to Mr Sunak’s wife Akshata Murty, who has held non-domiciled status.
+But the Prime Minister’s official spokesman did not give the same assurance, pointing to the ministerial code recently being updated to indicate “it’s no longer a binary decision”.

-Mr Sunak responded that: “I stand by my values and my principles even when it is difficult.”
+Mr Zahawi turned up for work at Conservative Campaign Headquarters (CCHQ) on Wednesday but did not show himself at PMQs.

-Mr Zahawi turned up for work at Conservative Campaign Headquarters (CCHQ) on Wednesday as usual ahead of Mr Sunak’s Commons appearance.
+Conservative peer Lord Hayward joined senior Tory MP Caroline Nokes in calling on Mr Zahawi to stand aside while under investigation.

-Senior Conservative MP Caroline Nokes has called on Mr Zahawi to “stand aside until this matter is all cleared up”, but Mr Sunak has so far stood by him.
+Lord Hayward told Sky News: “I think he should be considering whether he stands aside for the period of the inquiry.”

 Commons Defence Committee chairman Tobias Ellwood said the situation is “a distraction”.

-But the Tory MP said that now Mr Sunak had asked Sir Laurie to examine the case, “it makes absolute sense for the ethics adviser to report” before any further action is taken.
+The Tory MP said that now Mr Sunak has asked Sir Laurie to examine the case, “it makes absolute sense for the ethics adviser to report” before any further action is taken.

 The row centres on a tax bill over the sale of shares in YouGov, the polling firm Mr Zahawi founded, worth an estimated £27 million which were held by Balshore Investments, a company registered offshore in Gibraltar linked to Mr Zahawi’s family.